After Party copertina

 A Sunday Times, Telegraph and Irish Times Book of the Year

-Shortlisted for the Poetry Pigott Prize in association with Listowel Writers’ Week
+Shortlisted for the Pigott Poetry Prize in association with Listowel Writers’ Week

 Dean Browne arrives at the After Party with the maturity and style of an altogether more seasoned poet.
 In a debut collection of standout and stand-alone poems, each tests the boundaries of its unique universe.
 Browne is a mesmeric teller of strange tales, imaginings that can seem origamically contained within the compressed dimensions of a poem.
 A leg sets off on a long train journey; a Parisian alley cat is launched into space; earthbound lovers attempt to connect while their inner lives prove unbridgeable.